groundhoggwp/holler-box/README.md

 **Interactivity**

-Add a link, video, contact form, or simple opt-in form that integrates with major email providers like MailChimp and Convertkit.
+Add a link, video, contact form, or simple opt-in form that integrates with major email providers like MailChimp and ConvertKit.

 ## Installation